ngorski9/TFZ/README.md

 ## Installation

 Our implementation is written in pure Julia. **Recent updates to Julia's memory management system hurt the performance of our implementation.
 For best results, use Julia 10.4**.
+Our implementation has only been tested on Linux.
+We believe that it would also work on macOS, but it would not work on Windows.

 ### Dependencies: